-If you work directly with patients, you could be exposed to the bacteria that causes tuberculosis.
-Most often this infection is found in the lungs but can be found in other parts of the body.
-The Occupational Health Clinic (OHC) has a program that screens at-risk staff for tuberculosis by using the TB skin test.
+The Occupational Health Clinic (OHC) has a program that screens staff for tuberculosis at the time of hire and after an exposure by using the TB skin test.
 We will also evaluate your health status to be sure that you are able to use personal protective equipment that can prevent an exposure.

 What is tuberculosis (TB)?
 Tuberculosis is an airborne communicable disease caused by Mycobacterium tuberculosis (MTB).